AlexProgrammerDE/projects/index.md

 Here are they:

 ### Personal projects
-All the stuff i have and do on my personal account: https://github.com/AlexProgrammerDE)
+All the stuff i have and do on my [personal account](https://github.com/AlexProgrammerDE)

 #### PistonMOTD
 Best MOTD plugin multi platform support!